MyQ Connector

 Update docker-compose.yml file

-Add the following pattern to an existing docker compose:
+Add the following pattern to add access-control-connector to an existing docker compose:

 ...